Maritime history: Age of navigation

 The precise date of the discovery of the magnetic needle compass is undetermined, but the earliest attestation of the device for navigation was in the Dream Pool Essays by Shen Kuo (1088).
-Kuo was also the first to document the concept of true north to discern a compass' magnetic declination from the physical North Magnetic Pole.
+Kuo was also the first to document the concept of true north to discern a compass' magnetic declination from the physical north magnetic pole.
 The earliest iterations of the compass consisted of a floating, magnetized lodestone needle that spun around in a water-filled bowl until it reached alignment with Earth's magnetic poles.
 Chinese sailors were using the "wet" compass to determine the southern cardinal direction no later than 1117.
-The first use of a magnetized needle for seafaring navigation in Europe was written of by Alexander Neckham, circa 1190 AD.
-Around 1300 AD, the pivot-needle dry-box compass was invented in Europe; it pointed north, similar to the modern-day mariner's compass.
+The first use of a magnetized needle for seafaring navigation in Europe was written of by Alexander Neckham, circa 1190.
+Around 1300, the pivot-needle dry-box compass was invented in Europe; it pointed north, similar to the modern-day mariner's compass.
 In Europe the device also included a compass-card, which was later adopted by the Chinese through contact with Japanese pirates in the 16th century.

 The oldest known map is dated back to 12,000 BC; it was discovered in a Spanish cave by Pilar Utrilla.
 The early maps were oriented with east at the top.
 This is believed to have begun in the Middle East.
 Religion played a role in the drawing of maps.
 Countries that were predominantly Christian during the Middle Ages placed east at the top of the maps, in part due to Genesis, "the Lord God planted a garden toward the east in Eden".
 This led to maps containing the image of Jesus Christ, and the garden of Eden at the top of maps.
 The latitude and longitude coordinate tables were made with the sole purpose of praying towards Mecca.
 The next progression of maps came with the portolan chart.
 This was the first type of map that labeled North at the top and was drawn proportionate to size.
 Landmarks were drawn in great detail.